Now for a look at stories making headlines around the world and we start in the Middle East.

-Israel says it has almost wiped out Iran's military infrastructure in Syria after Iranian forces fired rockets at the Israeli-held territory of Golan Heights.
+Israel says it has almost wiped out Iran's entire military infrastructure in Syria after Iranian forces fired rockets at Israeli-held territory earlier this week.

-The military exchange between the two regional rivals is being described as the most serious to date.
+Aram…the military exchange between the two countries is being described as the most serious in many years…

 It came in response to Israeli claims that Iranian forces based in Syria fired some 20 rockets at Israeli military positions in the occupied Golan Heights overnight.

-Israel's military says it managed to incept most of the projectiles, adding there was minimal damage and no casualties.
+Israel's military says it managed to intercept most of the projectiles, adding there was minimal damage and no casualties.

 The extent of the damage inflicted by the Israeli airstrikes was not immediately clear, but Syria's military said three people were killed.